wee-analyze/reading_minds/README.md

 that I have knowledge in and have done on other machine learning projects.

-* I have not uploaded my answers for the assignments so nobody can plagiarize my answers
+* I have not uploaded my answers for the assignment so they can't be plagiarized.